 On a smaller scale, in the fan-made video Dance Fortress 2, after the Soldier and Scout spend the majority of the video fighting each other, a BLU Spy appears behind the Soldier and the Scout immediately throws the Soldier his rocket launcher and points out the Spy behind him.
 They may be assholes to one another, but each respective team is still loyal to the end.

 I think this was more of Scout just throwing something at Soldier to get him back for throwing the rocket launcher at Scout in the first place.
 You can see Scout throws the rocket launcher before Spy even pops up and I think the pointing was just Scout's way of saying, "I'm gonna get you, you asshole."
 But that's just my own interpretation.

-The Sam & Max themed items were released because the Telltale people became good friends of the Valve people after 2010 TF2 Studio Rumble.
+The Sam & Max: Freelance Police themed items were released because the Telltale people became good friends of the Valve people after 2010 TF2 Studio Rumble.
 According to Telltale, the conversation for putting in the items were among the lines of:

 Telltale: Hey wouldn't this be AWESOME?